Just Vs Unjust

-- A law is just when it promotes and protects the rights (life, liberty, and property) of citizens according to a democratic society.
+- A law is just when it promotes and protects citizens’ rights (life, liberty, and property) according to a democratic society.

-- For example, an army draft would be considered a just law because it protects the right of citizens to life by promoting their service in times of war.
+- For example, an army draft would get considered a just law because it protects the right of citizens to live by promoting their service in times of war.

-In other words: A Just Law benefits the general population as opposed to only some individuals or minorities; An Unjust Law benefits those who make or enforce laws at the expense of those who are forced to obey them.
+In other words: A Just Law benefits the general population instead of only some individuals or minorities; An Unjust Law benefits those who make or enforce laws at the expense of those forced to obey them.

 The following quote from Albert Einstein sums up very well what we just said:

-- You could also work with policymakers to find new policy changes that make sense and can be done realistically.
+- You could also work with policymakers to find new policy changes that make sense and can get done realistically.

-- One option would be to offer legislators information about how these types of law enforcement practices impact people’s lives and make them feel unsafe.
+- One option would be to inform legislators about how these law enforcement practices impact people’s lives and make them feel unsafe.